tdeboissiere/DeepLearningImplementations/ScatteringTransform/README.md

 # Scaling the Scattering Transform: Deep Hybrid Networks

-Pure tensorflow implementation of the scattering transform and hybrid netwroks.
+- Pure tensorflow implementation of the scattering transform and hybrid networks.
+- No need for external dependencies, only tensorflow functions are used
+- Depending on the settings (e.g. use_XLA), the code is between 3x to 5x slower than [pyscatwave](https://github.com/edouardoyallon/pyscatwave).
+- Since only tensorflow primitives are involved, it is possible to backprop through the Scattering Transform (this functionality will soon be added to pyscatwave](https://github.com/edouardoyallon/pyscatwave)).

 **Sources:**